BIOL 113 — Evolution and Diversity (4)

 BIOL 420 – Botany (3 or 4)

-An overview of the field of vascular plant biology, this course focuses on plant diversity, form and function, and ecology.
-Topics include reproduction, growth and development, resource acquisition and translocation, evolutionary relationships, identification, symbioses and, herbivory.
+An overview of the field of vascular plant biology, this course focuses on diversity, form and function, ecology and human uses of plants.
+Topics include reproduction, growth and development, resource acquisition and translocation, evolutionary relationships, identification, symbioses, and herbivory.
 Prerequisites: BIOL 113 and 210, or permission of the instructor.
 3 lecture and 3 laboratory hours.

 BIOL 430 — Ecology (3 or 4)